noelpena/ezer/README.md

 -   [ ] Permissions
 -   [ ] new dept form
 -   [ ] new member form
+-   [ ] is last modified being updated on edits?
 -   [ ] Preference of language
 -   [ ] Add sum for open deposits on deposit list